Step 1: Choose the right (fork of the) plugin

 Step 2: Install and configure the plugin in taiga-back

 I used the dockerized 30 min setup as described in the forum.
-In this case, you need to adjust the taiga-back
+In this case, you need to adjust the taiga-back and taiga-front images.
+We start with the installation and configuration of the plugin in taiga-back.

-Plugin installation and configuration of
+Plugin installation and configuration of taiga-back

-Use the Monogramm plugin directly from Git instead
+Use the plugin directly from Git instead

 -